vmware/container-service-extension/docs/README.md

 The process to upgrade `CSE` to the latest version involves the following steps:
 - gracefully stop `CSE` service
-- install the new version of the `container_service_extension` module.
+- install the new version of the `container-service-extension` module.
 Use the command below.
 - consult the release notes at the end of this document for version compatibility:
   - review the configuration file for any new options introduced or deprecated in the new version
   - if the previously generated templates are not longer supported by the new version, delete the templates and re-generate new ones.